Explore this Section

 Did you serve in the war?

-No, I was forced to take refuge in a rubbish heap to avoid being melted down for use in munitions.
+No, my loyalty was torn between my homeland of Italy and my adopted home of Britain.
+I was forced to take refuge in a rubbish heap to avoid being melted down for use in munitions.
+But I did offer water to the Italian prisoners of war who worked on the surrounding farms.

 How long were you down in the dumps?